 The question is whether only one or several BENODET sequences (Beneficial Owners information) may be included in the MT565 when OPTF//BOIS indicator is set in the MT564?

-Decision: The presence of OPTF//BOIS does not prevent several BENODET sequences to be present in the MT565 if needed.
-However, this should rather be specified in an SLA with the service provider.
+Decision: The presence of OPTF//BOIS does not prevent several BENODET sequences to be present in the MT565 if needed..
+When OPTF//BOIS is included in the MT564, beneficial owner instructions could be sent per message or repeated within the same message based on SLA arrangements

 Action: Mari and Steve to propose an update for section 3.17 in GMP1 to reflect this decision.